GTMStack

 Event marketing coordination failures are almost never caused by incompetent people.
 They’re caused by missing processes.
 Nobody wrote the briefing doc.
 Nobody assigned roles with specificity.
 Nobody set up the communication channel.
 Nobody scheduled the debrief.
 Each of these gaps is small on its own, but compound them across a team of eight to twelve people spanning three departments, and you get the organizational chaos that makes events feel like they don’t work.

 This post is the operational playbook for event team coordination.
 It covers the specific documents, workflows, role assignments, and communication patterns that keep marketing, sales, and leadership aligned before, during, and after events.
-Everything here integrates with the event planning workflows in GTMStack Event Marketing, but the principles work regardless of what tools you use.

 The Event Briefing Document